 Did you hear about Lindsey Vonn?
 She is one of the greatest ski racers of all time.

-When she was a kid, she sucked at skiing, but that’s what she wanted to do, so she practiced, and practiced and practiced.
+When she was a kid, she sucked at skiing.
+So she practiced, and practiced, and practiced.

-She was always the first and last one on the slope and so she became quite good, quite quickly.
+She was always the first and last one on the slope.
+She became good quickly.

 When her dad saw her determination and skill, he moved the whole family into a tiny condo located in a town with one of the best ski coaches so Lindsey could have a shot at a professional career.

 She went on to win 82 victories in her career which spanned over 20 years.